hakavlad/nohang/README.md

 ## Known problems

-- Awful documentation
+- Awful documentation (the problem will be solved gradually in the next releases)
 - It is written in Python and is actually a prototype (although the algorithm may be good)
-- No tests
+- No tests (by itself this does not make the algorithm bad)

 ## Todo